dsid271/serverless-genai-log-analyzer/README.md

 A key component of this project is the fully automated **Continuous Integration (CI)** pipeline, implemented with **GitHub Actions**.
 This workflow automatically runs linting and smoke tests, and publishes a Docker image to the GitHub Container Registry (GHCR) with every code change.
 Continuous Deployment (CD) to Cloud Run is a planned future enhancement.

-This project goes beyond a simple proof of concept, serving as a comprehensive demonstration of skills in **containerization, MLOps, CI/CD, and the application of Generative AI** in a practical, real-world context.

 Note: _This repo currently implements a lightweight, serverless FastAPI service with modular plugins (connectors/detectors/analyzers).
 Spark/Flink are part of the **future scale-out plan** and are not implemented in this codebase yet._

 ## Implemented Now (MVP)